SBA Loans: Pros and Cons Guide

 The SBA 7(a) loan is the most common financing package in the program.
 Borrowing amounts go up to $5 million with repayment terms of 25 years for real estate and 10 years for all other loans.
 The program also includes CAPLines of credit, which carry terms of seven years.

-Interest rates depend on the loan amount, maturity, and whether it’s a fixed or variable rate.
+Interest rates depend on the loan amount, maturity, and whether the rate is fixed or variable.
 The maximum variable interest rate is the prime rate + 4.75%, and for a fixed rate, the maximum is the prime rate + 8%.

 SBA CDC/504 Loans

 The SBA 504 loan program provides funding for major fixed assets.
 It requires working with a Certified Development Company (CDC).
-The maximum borrowing amount is $5 million or $5.5 million for special energy projects, not to exceed $16.5 million for three such projects.
+The maximum borrowing amount is $5 million or $5.5 million for special energy projects, not to exceed $16.5 million for a total of three such projects.

-Businesses can use SBA 504 loan proceeds for purchasing real estate, equipment, and machinery or make renovations such as adding a curb or parking area.
-Real estate loan terms go up to 25 years, and all other loans go up to 10 years.
-Interest usually does not exceed 3% of the loan amount, and most loans carry an average APR of 5%-6%.
+Businesses can use SBA 504 loan proceeds to purchase real estate, equipment, and machinery, or make renovations such as adding a curb or parking area.
+SBA real estate loan terms go up to 25 years, and all other loans go up to 10 years.
+Interest typically does not exceed 3% of the loan amount, and most loans carry an average APR of 5% to 6%.

 SBA Microloans

 The Microloan program is the only SBA lending package specifically for startups and newer businesses.
-All other loans require a minimum of two years in business.
-Business owners can use the funds for working capital, real estate, and equipment but cannot use the funds for refinancing business debt.
+All other loans require a minimum of two years of business experience.
+Business owners can use the funds for working capital, real estate, and equipment, but cannot use the funds for refinancing business debt.
 Loan amounts go up to $50,000 with a maximum borrowing term of 7 years.
 Interest rates are usually between 5%-7%.

 Disaster Loans